Chapter 4: Income statements

 Gross profit = Turnover less cost of goods sold

-Let’s return to my small brewery business.
-We know the amount of turnover.
-We need to work out the costs involved in selling those 1,000 pints.
-In a very basic form these will be the costs of things such as water, barley, hops, yeast, sugar.
+In a very basic form, these will be the costs of things such as water, barley, hops, yeast, and sugar.
 But you could also include things such as the rent on the brewery, electricity, beer barrels, delivery costs, alcohol duties and wages.

-It’s important to understand that one company’s cost of sales might be significantly different to another’s.
+It’s important to understand that one company’s definition of its cost of sales might be significantly different to another’s.
 There is no set standard as to what should count as a cost of sales and what shouldn’t.
 A company’s true gross profit may also give away some valuable information about its business to competitors or customers and so most companies don’t really want to give this information away.

 Operating profits